Long-Term Care Annuity Products

 We offer long-term care annuities from a range of highly rated insurance companies.
 The most suitable LTC Annuity insurance company for you will depend on several personal factors, including your age, health status and the amount you plan to invest.
 Our goal is to match you with a solution that fits your needs and financial goals.

-• Cash benefit: Typically pays a 100% monthly cash benefit once you qualify, giving you flexibility in how funds are used.
+• Cash benefit: Typically pays a 100% monthly cash benefit once you qualify, for flexible use of funds.

-• Informal caregiver option: May allow payments to an informal caregiver (family member or friend), depending on contract terms.
+• Informal caregiver option: May allow payments to an informal caregiver (such as a family member) depending on contract terms.

-• Legacy feature: If care isn’t needed or benefits aren’t fully used, remaining contract value may go to beneficiaries.
+• Legacy feature: Unused value may be paid to beneficiaries if care isn’t needed or benefits aren’t fully used.

-OneAmerica Annuity Care® is a fixed indexed annuity with long-term care benefits designed to help cover future care costs while offering growth potential tied to market index strategies.
+OneAmerica Annuity Care® is a fixed indexed annuity with long-term care benefits designed to help cover future care costs while offering index-linked growth potential.

-• Streamlined underwriting: Often requires less medical review than traditional LTC (varies by applicant/product).
+• Underwriting: Often less medical review than traditional LTC (varies).

-• Index-linked growth: Multiple crediting strategies (e.g., S&P 500-linked options) can increase account value—and the LTC benefit pool.
+• Index-linked growth: Multiple crediting strategies can increase values and the LTC pool.

-• Tax advantages: May support tax-free LTC withdrawals and 1035 exchanges when structured appropriately.
+• Tax treatment: May support tax-free LTC withdrawals and 1035 exchanges (when structured appropriately).

 What is an Annuity?
 (Immediate vs. Deferred)

-An annuity is a contract with an insurance company that can turn a lump sum or a series of contributions into income.
-Income can start soon with an immediate annuity, or later with a deferred annuity.
-Payments may last for a set term or for life.
+An annuity is a contract with an insurance company that can turn a lump sum (or a series of contributions) into income.
+With an immediate annuity, income typically begins soon after purchase.
+With a deferred annuity, income begins later, often after an accumulation period.

 Immediate Annuity Deferred Annuity